penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 }
 ```

-This is a surprising simple language feature to implement.
+This is a surprisingly simple language feature to implement.
 It required some refactoring of the optimizer to "freeze" and "unfreeze" variables in an optimization problem (thanks to [Sam's PR on variable masking](https://github.com/penrose/penrose/pull/1192)) and less than a day of work for me to implement.
 But it unleashes the power of **customizing the layout solving strategy** to every Style writer.
 Beyond a simple shape-label pipeline, for example, [Jiri](https://github.com/jiriminarcik) built graphs with curved edges using an 8-stage layout with repeated stages.
 As a language designer, it's truly incredible to see what people can do with seemingly simple language features:

 <div style="display: flex; justify-content: center">
   <div style="width: 100%; max-width: 320px">